Osiris-Team/Dyml/DYML-SPEC.md

 # Todo
 - Maybe use tab instead of 2 spaces to reduce file size?
-- How to handle line breaks in values?

 Create complex objects / a list of objects, with two line breaks:
 ```dyml